alexlaverty/alexlaverty.github.io_20220810/_posts/1989-09-30-a-history-of-the-laverty-family-in-australia.md

 ---

-## Laverty"s of Limerick By Jane Laverty
+## Laverty's of Limerick By Jane Laverty

 The information for the Laverty"s of Limerick has been primarily collected and supplied by Jane Laverty who is at present studying Biomedical Science at the University of Technology in Sydney.
 The two poems here printed are written by her.